bharatvarmagit/DealerOnAssignment/README.md

   7. cannot have any symbols or strings other than "at" to indicate price. (see sample lines Below) 6 can enter an item multiple times in different lines

       sample1:  2 imported Apple at 3.49
       sample2: 1 apple 5.5
       sample 3 Imported apple 5.99

-## run `npm i` to install packages and run `node main` to run the main program
+## run `npm i` to install packages

 if you dont have typesript

 ## run `npm i -g typescript`

-## run `npm test` before you compile beacuse the import will have name conflicts with js and ts files having same name after tsc transpiles to js
+before you compile beacuse the import will have name conflicts with js and ts files having same name after tsc transpiles to js
+## run `npm test`

 ## run `tsc main && node main`